stainless-chief/gaction-version-getter/README.md

 And the variable `${{ steps.get_version.outputs.projectVersion }}` will be something like `0.1.0.2`

 # Requirements
-Inside there is a simple regex `'<AssemblyVersion>(.*?)<\/AssemblyVersion>'`: reading file and than matching through the text file, so it will work only with that kinda files
+Inside there is a simple regex `'<AssemblyVersion>(.*?)<\/AssemblyVersion>'`: reading file and than matching through the text file, so it will work only with that kind of files